Postal Workers Decry Changes And Cost-Cutting Measures

 Postal workers and their unions are alarmed.

-"Mail is beginning to pile up in our offices and we're seeing equipment being removed," says Kimberly Karol, who is president of the Iowa Postal Workers Union and a postal clerk in Waterloo, Iowa.
+"Mail is beginning to pile up in our offices, and we're seeing equipment being removed," said Kimberly Karol, president of the Iowa Postal Workers Union and a postal clerk in Waterloo, Iowa.

-As a result of the recent changes, Karol tells NPR's Noel King on Morning Edition, a mail processing machine was removed from her facility in Waterloo and others have been removed across Iowa.
+As a result of the recent changes, Karol told NPR's Noel King on Morning Edition, a mail processing machine was removed from her facility in Waterloo and others have been removed across Iowa.

 Of the policy to leave some letters behind for the following day, another postal worker told NPR last month: "I am sick to my stomach," knowing that means medication could be delayed in getting to recipients.

-Karol echoes that point: "I grew up in a culture of service where every piece was to be delivered, to be delivered every day."
-She says the Postal Service's new polices are "not allowing us to deliver every piece every day, as we've done in the past."
+Karol echoed that point: "I grew up in a culture of service where every piece was to be delivered, to be delivered every day."
+She said the Postal Service's new polices are "not allowing us to deliver every piece every day, as we've done in the past."

-Other postal workers "all across the country" agree, she says.
+Other postal workers "all across the country" agree, she said.

 A letter carrier in Cincinnati was told to leave mail behind if it would require using overtime.